The Ian Dempsey Breakfast Show

 The Ian Dempsey Breakfast Show is an Irish breakfast radio show broadcast on weekday mornings from 06:00 – 09:00 on Today FM.
 Presented by Ian Dempsey, it is noted for its Gift Grub feature, performed by Mario Rosenstock.
 It is the tenth most popular radio programme in Ireland and was named best breakfast programme at the 2007 PPI Radio Awards.

 Dempsey won a Meteor Award for Best Radio DJ at the 2003 Meteor Awards and has been nominated on a regular basis ever since, most recently in 2008.
-The show has also had a number of renowned producers including Adelle McDonnell and Alison Curtis, who resigned from the post after being given her own weekday radio show on the station in 2008.
+The show has also had a number of producers including Adelle McDonnell and Alison Curtis, who resigned from the post after being given her own weekday radio show on the station in 2008.

 Another notable former producer of the show is Paul McLoone, a fellow Today FM radio presenter and current frontman of the Northern Irish pop-punk band, The Undertones and who also helped co-create the highly popular and successful comedy series, Gift Grub alongside Rosenstock.

-In 2008, The Ian Dempsey Breakfast Shows listenership figures were reduced by 4,000 to 234,000.
+In 2023, The Ian Dempsey Breakfast Shows listenership figures were 225,000, making it the station's 2nd biggest show after Dermot and Dave, and the 13th most listened to show in the country.